Struct ArraySlice<T>

 An enumerator that can be used to iterate through the collection.

-public T GetIndex(int index)
+public T GetIndex(long index)

 Parameters